kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 application graph
 ```

-## 3. Does the library work in GraalVM Native Image?
+## 3. Does the library work in GraalVM Native Image? { #library-graalvm-native-image }

 This is a separate deployment question.